 If you are interested in tinkering with electronics, you might have come across Raspberry Pi and Arduino.
 Both of them are electronic circuit boards that can be programmed to develop hardware and software projects.
-Over the years, these have become extremely popular options for hobbyists and engineers as they are budget-friendly.
+Over the years, these have become popular options for hobbyists and engineers as they are budget-friendly.

 Let us delve into their details to get a better understanding.